UKHO/docs/security/SecurityChampions/SecurityChampionResponsibilities.md

 *I am a software engineer whose main job is to write code.
 I additionally have a responsibility to help the team write secure software, as a source of expertise and a coach.*

-I coach the team into creating security processes that make our systems secure while minimising the effect on development velocity.
+I coach the team into creating security processes that make our systems secure while minimizing the effect on development velocity.
 I ensure that these processes run effectively, but I don’t make myself a bottleneck or a single point of failure in the process.

 I ensure the team create an effective set of standards for securely developing their software.

-I help the team define a set of security training materials, and I make sure they are all consumed.
+I help the team understand the security training materials, and I work to ensure they are all consumed.

-I have expertise in pen testing tools and use them during development to harden our software.
+I have an understanding of security testing tools and use them during development to harden our software.

 I help the team run threat modelling sessions.